Twitter to prioritize fixing platform over user growth, shares plunge

 The company did not reveal the number of daily users.

-Twitter had said earlier in July that deleting phony accounts would not have much impact on monthly users, since the purge focused on inactive accounts, a key metric for investors and advertisers.
+Twitter had said earlier in July that deleting phony accounts would not have much impact on monthly users, since the purge focused on inactive accounts.
 Twitter’s relations with advertisers have been strained by concerns about phony accounts bought by users to boost their following.

 Revenue of $711 million, mostly from advertising and up 24 percent from last year, exceeded the average estimate of $696 million among analyst research aggregated by Thomson Reuters.